benders5e/benders5e/airbender.md

 #### Blast
 *Cost: 2 chi*
 When you use this form, you send a pressurized blast of air at a creature within range.
 You deal an amount of damage equal to twice your bending die.
-You also roll a Strength (Athletics) check opposed by the target's Strength (Athletics) or Dexterity (Acrobatics) check.
+You also roll an airbending check (1d20 + your airbending modifier) opposed by the target's Strength (Athletics) or Dexterity (Acrobatics) check.
 If the target fails, it is pushed up 15 feet away from you.

-#### Air scooter
-*Cost: 2 chi*
-You form a ball our of air which you can ride up walls and vertical surfaces, but you must end your turn on a flat surface.
-You gain a ground speed of 60 feet.
-The scooter disappears at the beginning of your next turn unless you spend another 2 chi to maintain it.
+Just like your regular bending attack, this form clears any clouds not caused by spirit magic.

 <!--div style="height: 7em;">
 </div-->
 #### Wake
 *Cost: 2 chi*
 You use your airbending to augment momentum of a moving object.
 Until the beginning of your next turn, a moving object of your choice gets a +10 bonus to speed.
-If the object is a projectile, it deals a additional damage equal to your bending die.
+If the object is a projectile, it deals additional damage equal to your bending die.

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>

-\page

 #### Funnel
 *Cost: 2 chi*